Cubie87/cubie87.github.io/posts/2022-ciscoWAP/ciscoConfig.md

  - `ssid [SSID Name]` specifies the ssid to be bound
  - `channel least-congested` specifies the network channel. `least-congested` allows for dynamic channel selection.
  - `channel width 80` set the channel width to 80 MhHz (applicable to 5 GHz only)
+ - `no dfs band block` enables dfs to be used
  - `no shutdown` turn on the interface
  - `exit` exits config mode